 Are you interested in participating in shoreline enhancement and restoration?
 We have several volunteer and continuing education opportunities!

-Below is a timeline for the Daughtry Bayou erosion control projects (see map above).
+Below is a timeline describing project coordination activities that took place between 2016 and 2019 for the Airport Rd. and G Street erosion control projects (see map above).

 Sep 1, 2016

 The first hurricane to make landfall in Florida in over 10 years hits Florida's northern Gulf of Mexico coast and slams Cedar Key with almost 10 ft of storm surge.
 Docks, buildings, and roads were damaged and several sections of shoreline eroded overnight.

 Sep 19, 2016